Rosemary Garlic Grilled Baby Potato Skewers

 Yes, cool the potatoes to room temperature and pour the marinade over them.
 Place in the refrigerator for up to 24 hours.

-When ready to grill remove them from the fridge about one hour before cooking.
-The olive oil will solidify in the refrigerator.
+When ready to grill, remove them from the fridge about one hour before cooking.
+The olive oil will solidify in the refrigerator, and cold potatoes will take longer to cook on the grill.

 Should I boil potatoes before grilling?